 The Residence Hall fee covers occupancy while classes are in session, excluding recess periods.
 Detailed information regarding room rates can be found on the Residential Life website.

-Auditors pay standard undergraduate tuition and fees.
+Auditors pay standard undergraduate non-degree tuition and fees.

 Senior Citizens Audit Fee